LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

       trx.objects.query:spawnable():by_name("wolf"):ids()
       ```

-    - <a name="query.NamedQuery.names"></a>[lua]`namedquery:names()`
+    - <a id="query.NamedQuery.names" name="query.NamedQuery.names"></a>[lua]`namedquery:names()`
       Every name the matches answer to, for offering completions.
 The group names any match belongs to come first, because a completer offers the list in order and a group name that ties on score would otherwise sit behind a thing's own.
-Which groups answer follows from what the query kept, so one narrowed to what fights offers no `pickup`.
+Which groups answer follows from what the query kept, so one narrowed to what fights offers no [`trx.objects.ObjectQuery:pickup`](OBJECTS.md#objects.ObjectQuery.pickup).

       Returns: table.
 A list of names.

 ### Functions

-- <a name="query.narrowing"></a>[lua]`trx.query.narrowing(make)`
+- <a id="query.narrowing" name="query.narrowing"></a>[lua]`trx.query.narrowing(make)`
   Builds a narrowing method for a domain's query type out of a predicate factory. [`trx.items`](ITEMS.md#items) and [`trx.objects`](OBJECTS.md#objects) declare their own filters with it.

   Parameters: